elehobica/gd32v_WAV_Player/Readme.md

 ### FileView Mode
 * Up/Down button to go up/down
 * Center 1 click to get into the folder
-* Center 1 click to play the wav file (go to Play Mode)
+* Center 1 click to play WAV file (go to Play Mode)
 * Center 2 click to go parent folder
 * Center 3 click to random album play (go to Play Mode)